The Engraved "Mature Head" Large Cent Design Model

 Figure 1: From top to bottom, Petite Head and Mature Head types

 Two die varieties of 1843-dated proof large cents are recognized: Newcomb-14 (N-14), struck from proof-only dies, and N-12, the dies of which are shared with business strikes.
 Both proof varieties are of the Petite Head style, which was adopted at the inception of the Braided Hair cent series in 1839.
 The circulation strikes of 1843, by contrast, appear bearing both the Petite Head and the Mature Head designs (Fig. 1), the latter of which was adopted partway through the year and would continue to be employed through the conclusion of the large cent series in 1857.
-The Mature Head features a faintly wider portrait than that upon the Petite Head type, as well as a slight clockwise rotation of the bust with respect to the date and stars, broader lettering upon the reverse, and a narrower wreath.
+The Mature Head features a faintly wider portrait than upon the Petite Head type, as well as a slight clockwise rotation of the bust with respect to the date and stars, broader lettering upon the reverse, and a narrower wreath.
 As typical for the pre-1858 era of United States coinage, proof examples of this date are excessively rare, with a mere fifteen to twenty examples estimated to have been struck.

-The recent identification of a proof 1843 N-14 example as unambiguously struck within the year 1843 indicates that this proof-only die variety was indeed an original striking, and as such calls into question the post-dating hypothesis for other proof-only die varieties in the series.
+The recent identification of a proof 1843 N-14 example as demonstrably having been struck within the year 1843 indicates that this proof-only die variety was indeed an original striking, and as such calls into question the post-dating hypothesis for other proof-only die varieties in the series.
 It will be argued here that this particular coin is critically related to the 1843 design transition from the Petite Head to Mature Head style.

 Fig. 2.
 1843 N-14 Petite Head proof and proposed design model for the 1843 Mature Head design